A family walking by a house, suggesting a family near or approaching a residential property.

 Cons

 • Your lender may not allow it.
-Some lenders don’t allow you to apply extra payments to your loan principal – it’ll go toward next month’s payment instead.
-Though this will get you ahead on your payment, it won’t save you any money on interest.
+Some lenders don’t let you apply extra payments to your loan principal – they’ll go toward the next month’s payment instead.
+Although this will get you ahead on your payments, it won’t save you money on interest.

-• You don’t shorten the term of your loan.
-Your monthly payment will go down, but your term remains the same.
+• You don’t shorten the repayment term of your loan.
+Your monthly payment will go down, but your term length remains the same.

 Refinancing Your Mortgage